-In this week’s EX Roundup we’re featuring a new report: The Present and Future of Internal Communication — can practitioners change the game?
+In this week’s EX Roundup we’re The Present and Future of Internal Communication — can practitioners change the game?

 Published by Happeo, this is the first in a six-part series of research performed by one of Internal Communications’ most recognizable veterans, Mike Klein.
 We’re thrilled that Vignette’s Founder and Chief Strategy Officer, Mike Lepis, was interviewed for this new report.

 “Can IC professionals change the game before the game changes them?
 The world of Internal Communication is changing – particularly as it heads into massive upheaval in the areas it is meant to support and influence.
 Why?
 Because IC still has yet to overcome challenges and obstacles that have plagued it for at least two decades.
 The need for effective IC has never been greater, yet the profession still hasn’t positioned itself as capable of meeting that need.
 The clock is ticking.”
 You can download the first report, here. @happeohq

 Are IC Practitioners Ready for the Next Wave of Change?
 Or Do We Need to Listen to Samuel L. Jackson? — LinkedIn Pulse, By Mike Klein @mklein818

 “It is not news that the world of internal communication is changing.
 But how is it changing?
 And can IC practitioners help drive that change instead of being driven into the ground by it?

 That is the question I am venturing to address in my six-part research project commissioned by Happeo — looking at “The Present and Future of Internal Communication – can practitioners change the game?”